zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

 {% endtab %}
 {% endtabs %}

-## Step 7/10 Set up Cloud Storage as Artifact Store
+## Set up Cloud Storage as Artifact Store

 Storing of step artifacts is an important part of reproducible MLOps.